Last Updated: June 26, 2026

 Vasotec is a drug marketed by Biovail Labs Intl and Bausch and is included in two NDAs.

 The generic ingredient in VASOTEC is enalapril maleate.
 There are twenty-seven drug master file entries for this compound.
-Thirty-five suppliers are listed for this compound.
+Thirty-two suppliers are listed for this compound.
 Additional details are available on the enalapril maleate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Vasotec